 Honorable Colleen Hanabusa

 President of the Senate

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE PENAL CODE,"
+"A BILL FOR AN ACT RELATING TO REDUCED IGNITION PROPENSITY CIGARETTES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 587, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 587, H.D.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 686, H.D.
 1, S.D.
-1, and be placed on the calendar for Third Reading.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 686, H.D.
+1, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,